 I know it’s difficult to employ the right staff to sell your products or services; availability and cost comes into this and nobody knows your business better than you and can sell it as well as you.
 But there truly is nothing worse than walking into a boutique and being greeted (or not!) by a staff member who clearly isn’t interested in you or what they are supposed to be selling.

-Here is a short list of Vale boutiques that I have shopped at on my own, and with my mum, which provide great customer service, honest advice and that I would certainly want to continue shopping in:
+Here is a list of Vale boutiques that I have shopped at on my own, and with my mum, which provide great customer service, honest advice and that I would certainly want to continue shopping in:

-Gibson and Bond (for myself and my husband)
+Gibson and Bond (for ladies and gentlemen)

 Kathy Gittins (the style of clothes doesn’t suit me but the customer service was excellent while I was browsing)